EHF EUROs in the future

 The pivotal role in the evolution of future events will be sustainability and the embracement of green initiatives.

 As more nations join the fray, the events will tap into fresh markets, offering numerous countries the chance to shine on Europe's premier stage.
-The momentum will carry forward during the EHF EUROs in 2030 and 2032, with the events seamlessly integrating any future modifications.

 The blueprint for the men’s and women’s championships remains consistent.
 A span of 18 days will be electrified by 65 gripping matches involving 24 elite teams.
 The initial phase will be organized into six groups of four teams each.
 From there, the leading two teams of every group will move to the main round, which further splits into two groups of six teams.
 The culmination of this competition will be the semi-finals, played by the top two of the main round groups, leading to the grand finale: the bronze and gold medal showdowns.